 PS.
 This article is based on the experiences and research of Eagle Scout, Kevin A and Cole 🙂

-Personally, my Eagle project involved building a number of signs for a local senior citizen center, which they then used to publicize their location to the community.
-As you would imagine, this required a lot of materials, and my total cost to cover the project was in the hundreds!
-However, through carefully planned fundraising efforts, I was also able to cover almost all the costs.
+Kevin here — Personally, my Eagle project involved building a number of signs for a local senior citizen center, which they then used to publicize their location to the community.
+This required a lot of materials, so my total costs were in the hundreds!
+However, through carefully planned fundraising efforts and an Eagle project budget, I was also able to make it work!

 According to the BSA’s Official Guide to Advancement, “Fundraising—especially on a larger scale—has tax, accounting, and other legal implications, in which minors should not be involved.”
 Additionally, large fundraising efforts must first be approved by your local council before they can take place.

 Luckily, there are still some great options for Eagle project fundraising that don’t require council approval.
 However, if you do decide to hold a large fundraiser, you’ll need to get approval on multiple levels, so make sure the amount that you are fundraising is worth the effort you will be putting into it!

 In this article, we’ll first be going over the BSA’s official rules for Eagle Project fundraising.
 Then, I’ll be sharing with you some awesome tips and methods, that I personally used, to raise enough money to hold an awesome Eagle Project.
 Enough talk, let’s get into it!

 Official BSA Rules For Eagle Project Fundraising (Simplified)

 In the list below I’ll be covering the 11 most important points to keep in mind when fundraising for your Eagle project.
 I’ve collected these rules from Scouting’s Guide to Advancement: Section 126.96.36.199 Fundraising Issues and The Eagle Scout Service Project Fundraising Application packet, which can be found in the Eagle Scout Service Project Workbook.